emilyalice2708/makers-progress/week-4.md

 ### Thursday:
 - Goal: Understand how to wrap database data into program objects.
 - Plan: Work through step 11 of the Bookmarks Manager project and continue work on Diary project.
-- Evidence:
+- Evidence: Feedback from pair partner and solution comparison.

 ### Friday:
-- Goal:
+- Goal: Learn how to work with connected tables with foreign keys.
-- Plan:
+- Plan: Work through steps 16 and 17 of the Bookmark Manager project.
-- Evidence:
+- Evidence: Complete the user requirement of adding tags and ensure tests are all passing, show work to a coach for validaion.